Retro64XYZ/retro64xyz.github.io/_posts/2018-05-17-introduction-to-tails.md

 ## Why use TAILS

+When you want to enhance security and privacy while reducing the chance that forensic analysts will be able to recover your information from the system you were using.

 ## How to secure your thumb drive

 Don't loose it.
 Don't allow others to grab it.